 If you’re looking for the best smartwatch for cycling, you’ve come to the right place.
 Our team of expert reviewers have put smartwatches from some of the biggest brands to the test.

 Why choose a smartwatch for cycling over one of the best bike computers?

 The screen size might not be as big as some cycling computers – smartwatches have to be small enough to fit on your wrist – but this makes these wearable devices popular with athletes who partake in multiple sports, triathlons or cross-training.

 Many smartwatches now have dedicated cycling modes, will support GPS tracking and connect to other training devices, such as power meters.

 Plus, in some cases, smartwatches have more functionality than cycling computers with in-built heart rate monitors and other health tracking metrics, such as calorie counters, step counters and sleep quality monitors.

-Here, we have listed the best smartwatches for cycling and if you want to find out more about these devices you can skip to our buyer’s guide to smartwatches at the end.
+If you want to find out more about these devices you can skip to our buyer’s guide to smartwatches at the end.

 Garmin Forerunner 945